ElektraInitiative/libelektra/doc/DESIGN.md

 ### Consistency

-- [ ] Consistent naming schemes for enums, macros, typedefs and functions
+- [ ] Consistent naming schemes for enums, macros, typedefs and functions (called components below)
 - [ ] Similar things are named similarly
 - [ ] Different things are named differently
 - [ ] The order of arguments should be consistent across similar functions